zhqchen/React-Native-NineGridImageView/README.md

 # React-Native-NineGridImageView
 A component of nine grid view to show pictures like GridView on Android.
-It can

  ![image](https://github.com/zhqchen/React-Native-NineGridImageView/raw/master/screenshot/result.png)